When a California teen received a flirty Snapchat message, he eagerly went along with it.

 If your child is a victim, a police report may be necessary.
 It’s one thing to scam an adult, but scamming a minor can definitely get someone in trouble with the law.
 Contact your local police department for guidance.

 Getting a police report will also help in efforts to reverse charges and minimize damages, depending on the scam.

 Although Snapchat scams likely aren’t going anywhere, you can keep yourself safe.
-First, familiarize yourself with the latest scams and then take measures to protect yourself alongside reporting any strange activity.
+First, familiarize yourself with the latest scams and then take measures to protect yourself alongside reporting any strange online activity.

 Consider signing up for an identity theft protection service that can help you monitor your kids’ or siblings’ social media accounts.
-Services like Aura offer features that can alert you to signs of cyberbullying, harassment, grooming, and more.
+Services like Aura offer security features that can alert you to signs of cyberbullying, harassment, grooming, and more.
 Having some extra help doesn’t hurt, and these identity theft protection services are great tools to give you some peace of mind.